• arrow What are the size limits and PDF format restrictions on PDF files I can upload?

 • arrow Can I download the converted PDF for use on my own servers or individual PCs or Mac computers?

-• No, for general use, but Yes, if you are a Corporate or Enterprise subscriber with our "Pro" service.
-A download link will be included in your FILES listing.
+• No, for general use, but Yes, if you are a Corporate or Enterprise subscriber with our "Pro" services.
+On our automated service a download link will be included in your FILES listing.
 The download is a zip file containing all the elements in the basic conversion from PDF to HTML5, which can then be uploaded together with a bespoke access page to our WEBDOXX.COM managed service with tailoring of the access page and user management service, as required

 • arrow Can linked videos and audio be protected?

-• arrow What do the options Public and Private mean on the automated service?
+• arrow What do the options Public and Private mean?

 • arrow What watermarking options are provided?